Connecting Your Tools

 How operators actually use it

-Section titled “How operators actually use it”Related
+Section titled “How operators actually use it”Automate with scheduled tasks

-Section titled “Related”- Connectors (MCP) — how the protocol works under the hood
+Section titled “Related”- Connectors (MCP).
+How the protocol works under the hood.

-- Workplace Memory — combine memory with connected tools for powerful workflows
+- Workplace Memory.
+Combine memory with connected tools for powerful workflows.

-- Browser Automation — for tools that don’t have connectors, Chrome can interact with the web UI
+- Browser Automation.
+For tools that don’t have connectors, Chrome can interact with the web UI.

-- Security & Privacy — how connector data is handled
+- Security & Privacy.
+How connector data is handled.

 Something wrong or outdated?
 Let us know →

-Get weekly workflows — subscribe to the newsletter.
+Get weekly workflows.
+Subscribe to the newsletter.